redhat-performance/streams-wrapper/README.md

 [root@hawkeye ~]# streams-wrapper/streams/streams_run
 ```

-The script will set the sizings based on the hardware it is being run.
+The script will set the buffer sizes based on the hardware it is being executed on.

 ```
 Options